 - 5. Interim Measures: The Coordinator/Principal shall determine whether interim measures are necessary during and pending the results of the investigation, such as placing students in separate classes or transferring a student to a class taught by a different teacher. - 6.
-Optional Mediation: In cases of student-to-student harassment, when the student who complained and the alleged harasser so agree, the Coordinator/Principal may arrange for them to resolve the complaint informally with the help of a counselor, teacher, administrator, or trained mediator.
-The student who complained shall never be asked to work out the problem directly with the accused person unless such help is provided and both parties agree, and he/she shall be advised of the right to end the informal process at any time. - 7.
-Factors in Reaching a Determination: In reaching a decision about the complaint, the Coordinator/Principal may take into account: - a.
-Statements made by the persons identified above - b.
-The details and consistency of each person's account - c.
-Evidence of how the complaining student reacted to the incident - d.
-Evidence of any past instances of harassment by the alleged harasser - e.
-Evidence of any past harassment complaints that were found to be untrue
+Optional Mediation: In cases of student-on-student harassment, when the student who complained and the alleged harasser so agree, the Coordinator/Principal may arrange for them to resolve the complaint informally with the help of a counselor, teacher, administrator, or trained mediator.
+The student who complained shall never be asked to work out the problem directly with the accused person unless such help is provided and both parties agree, and he/she shall be advised of the right to end the informal process at any time.